-If the aerial roots near the base of the plant touching the growing medium are green, they’re wet, and the plant doesn’t need water.
-If they’re silver or white, you can go ahead and add more water.
+Aerial roots can actually serve as an indicator of when your plant requires watering, acting as a built-in hygrometer.
+If the aerial roots near the base of the plant, in contact with the growing medium, appear green, they are wet, and the plant doesn’t need watering.
+If they are silver or white, you can provide additional water.

-This doesn’t work as well with those growing higher up on the plant since they dry out faster without access to the moisture in the growing medium.
+This method is less effective for aerial roots higher up on the plant, as they dry out more rapidly without access to moisture from the growing medium.

 Trimming Aerial Roots

-Let’s say you do need to trim off those aerial roots for whatever reason.
-Maybe they’re sick or broken.
-How do you go about it?
+Let’s say you need to trim the aerial roots for some reason—perhaps they are damaged or diseased.
+How should you proceed?

-Find a pair of scissors and clean them with soap and water or rubbing alcohol.
-You always want to use clean tools to avoid spreading disease.
-Then, let them dry or dry them off.
+First, find a pair of scissors and clean them with soap, water, or rubbing alcohol.
+It is crucial to use clean tools to avoid spreading diseases.
+Then, allow the scissors to dry or wipe them dry.

-For the next few weeks, you’ll want to keep a really close eye on the spot where you did the trimming and observe the overall plant to make sure nothing has snuck in to attack your specimen.
-Look for spots, discoloration, fungal growth, and black, mushy bits.
+For the following weeks, closely monitor the area where you performed the trimming and observe the overall plant for any signs of infection.
+Look out for spots, discoloration, fungal growth, or black, mushy sections.

 What if Normal Roots Are Growing Out of My Orchid Pot?

 This is another possibility.
-These won’t be the silvery white aerial ones coming out of the medium at the top of the root ball where the stem meets the roots.
+However, these will not be the silvery-white aerial roots emerging from the top of the root ball where the stem meets the roots.

-These are the ones that start peeking out of the holes in the pot.
-These growths are darker, and they may be brown or yellow.
+The roots you see peeking out of the pot’s drainage holes are the normal roots.
+These growths appear darker and may be brown or yellow.

 If normal roots are growing out of the pot, it’s time to repot the orchid into a larger container or, preferably, mount it.
 If you find the sight of numerous aerial roots sticking out unappealing, mounting the orchid allows you to arrange them in a more aesthetically pleasing manner.
 Just remember not to bury them in the moss when mounting.